 The Company is also exposed to operational risks through a number of contracts with third parties who have agreed to provide operational support to the Company in accordance with the Programme Documentation.
 Intertrust Management Limited ("Intertrust Management") has been appointed to provide corporate services in accordance with a corporate services agreement.
 Other third parties who have agreed to provide services with respect to the Notes include the paying agents, issuing entity swap providers and the agent bank.
-Bank of Scotland plc ("BOS") has been appointed to act as account bank and cash manager on behalf of the Company.
+BOS has been appointed to act as account bank and cash manager on behalf of the Company.